 1. Learn More About the Florida Clean Marina Program (CMP)

 2. Take the Florida Clean Marina Pledge & Submit an Application

 CMP promotes and celebrates voluntary adoption of measures to reduce pollution from marinas and recreational boats.
 By completing a Clean Marina Application and signing the pledge, you make a commitment to actively pursue practices that protect Florida’s waters from harmful chemicals, excess nutrients and marine debris.
-Upon completion, electronic submission to a Tallahassee Clean Marina Program can be completed by emailing to Clean.Marina.Program@FloridaDEP.gov.
+Upon completion, electronic submission to the Clean Marina Program can be completed by email to Clean.Marina.Program@FloridaDEP.gov.

 3. Conduct a Self-assessment of Your Facility